Will kill Virat Kohli: New terror group prepares hit-list sends it to NIA

 New Delhi, Oct 29: An outfit which calls itself the All India Lashkar-e-Tayiba has warned that it would assassinate several persons including Indian cricket team captain Virat Kohli.

-The letter sent to the National Investigation Agency has a hit list of important persons the outfit wants to target.
-The hit-list has several names which includes, Prime Minister Narendra Modi, Defence Minister, Rajnath Singh, senior BJP leader, L K Advani, , Home Minister, Amit Shah, President of India, Ram Nath Kovind and Finance Minister, Nirmala Sitharaman.
+The letter sent to the National Investigation Agency (NIA) has a hit list of important persons the outfit wants to target.
+The hit-list has several names which includes, Prime Minister Narendra Modi, Defence Minister Rajnath Singh, senior BJP leader L K Advani, Home Minister Amit Shah, President of India Ram Nath Kovind and Finance Minister Nirmala Sitharaman.

 While Pakistan does have an outfit called the Lashkar-e-Tayiba, this new one has taken the agencies by surprise.
 Officials are verifying the authenticity of the claim and say that it could even be a hoax or prank.
 The regular investigations are being done to get to the bottom of this letter, an official said.